KhronosGroup/Vulkan-Tools/BUILD.md

 Start a build by selecting the Build->Build Solution menu item.
 This solution copies the loader it built to each program's build directory to ensure that the program uses the loader built from this solution.

+You can also build from the command line with:

+    cmake --build . --config (Release or Debug)

 #### Windows Install Target